go back

 Graduates from our emergency healthcare programs are providing critical support in shelters, assisting with births, administering wound care, and handling other emergencies for thousands of vulnerable individuals.

-In a post-training survey conducted three months after completion, graduates from 10 classes held in Jabalia and Rafah reported that they have supported over 41,715 individuals in crisis across Gaza.
+In a post-training survey, graduates have reported that they have supported over 100,000 individuals in crisis across Gaza.

 Graduates also reported they shared knowledge gained through EFE's programming with over 3,551 of their peers, expanding the reach of our program and its impact.